nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 **Description:**

 - added `includeNotGiven` part parameter to [`GPConnect-GetStructuredRecord-Operation-1`](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-GetStructuredRecord-Operation-1) with a default value of `false`
-- added `includeDissentConsent` part parameter to [`GPConnect-GetStructuredRecord-Operation-1`](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-GetStructuredRecord-Operation-1) with a default value of `false`
+- added `includeStatus` part parameter to [`GPConnect-GetStructuredRecord-Operation-1`](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-GetStructuredRecord-Operation-1) with a default value of `false`
 - updated bundle population diagram to include `includeNotGiven` and `includeStatus` part parameters and `QuestionnaireResponse`
 - Updated immunisation guidance to include details of inclusion of immunisation not given for providers
 - Added guidance for consumers for handling immunisations not given
 - Updated immunization profile to include additional guidance and valuesets
 - Observations representing the status of a patient's immunisations will be returned
 - includeImmunisations.includeStatus has a default value of `true`
+- Updated guidance and profile definition following addition of 'not done' situation codes to the valueset for the vaccination procedure
 - Added QuestionnaireResponse to uncategorised data response

 **Pages changed:**